Stefan Rzadzinski

 Stefan Rzadzinski (born January 5, 1993) is a Canadian racing driver from Edmonton, Alberta.

 Rzadzinski won several regional karting titles and placed highly in many major American national karting championships from 2002 to 2008.
 In 2009 and 2010 he raced in the Ontario Formula Ford 1600 championship and placed second both years.
 He signed on with Davey Hamilton Racing to take a significant step up and make his Firestone Indy Lights debut in the series' 2011 double-header in Rzadzinski's hometown of Edmonton.
-Rzadzinski finished 10th and 13th in the two races, good enough for 37 points and 24th in the championship.
-He also participated in the 2011 Skip Barber Summer Series where he finished fifth with two wins in 16 races.
+Rzadzinski finished tenth and thirteenth in the two races, good enough for 37 points and 24th in the championship.
+He also participated in the 2011 Skip Barber Summer Series where he finished fifth with two wins in sixteen races.
 In 2012 he signed with JDC MotorSports to race in the Star Mazda Championship.
-He competed in ten of the 17 races and finished 16th in points with a best finish of sixth in his home race in Edmonton.
+He competed in ten of the seventeen races and finished sixteenth in points with a best finish of sixth in his home race in Edmonton.

-In 2014 he ran 4 races in NASCAR Canadian Tire Series with a best finish of 9th.
+In 2014, Rzadzinski ran four races in NASCAR Canadian Tire Series with a best finish of ninth.

+In 2017, Rzadzinski won a social media contest which allowed him to compete alongside James Hinchcliffe at the 2017 Race of Champions, where he defeated both 2016 Indy 500 champion Alexander Rossi and former F1 driver Scott Speed in Nations' Cup group stage heats.

 Rzadzinski's nickname in the paddock is "Razzle Dazzle".